 The main funding for this research study is being provided by Arthritis UK, but they will only fund the UK part of the project.
 The other participants in this Europe-wide study are paying their own basic costs, but participation also involves approval by the different regulatory bodies in each country involved.
 This is a complex and time-consuming process which can be expensive.

 Vasculitis UK is providing £15k to help in funding this part of the project.
 If the trial proves to be successful, children suffering from PAN throughout the World may be safely spared the harmful effects of Cyclophosphamide.

-- UKIVAS Vasculitis Registry and GENVAS - Spring 2013 onwards - Vasculitis UK is very proud to be associated with these two very important research based projects and to be funding them.
+UKIVAS Vasculitis Registry – Vasculitis UK is very proud to be associated with this very important research based project and to be funding it.